 This is Part I of a two-part roundtable discussion.
-Check back next month for Part II!
+Read Part II here!

 Artificial intelligence is the latest legal industry buzzword.
 However, can AI-based tech tools and solutions transform legal industry services?
 How will individual firms and the broader legal profession adapt and benefit from AI in practical ways?

 In this roundtable discussion, seven prominent leaders in law and technology explore the state of AI adoption in the legal profession and what the future holds.